 All pupils are expected to comply with the dress code (school uniform) and maintain a high standard of appearance.
 The support of parents in this regard is appreciated.

-Additional Guidance and Clarification was issued in a letter to parents from Mrs Ingham in December 2012.
+Additional Guidance and Clarification was issued in a letter to parents in December 2012.

 Years 1 to 6 inclusive: